banesullivan/localtileserver/doc/source/index.rst

 .. jupyter-execute::

-  from localtileserver import get_leaflet_tile_layer, examples from ipyleaflet import Map
+  from localtileserver import TileClient, get_leaflet_tile_layer, examples from ipyleaflet import Map

   # Create a TileClient from a raster file